 Today I’m excited to feature an inspiring Choctaw duo–author Sherri Maret and illustrator Merisha Sequoia Clark–who crafted The Cloud Artist, a bilingual Choctaw-English fiction picture book (RoadRunner Press, 2017).

 The story centers on a young Choctaw girl who creates art using clouds, and it has been well received since publication.
-It was a 2018 Oklahoma Book Award finalist,

 In today’s world of author branding how do you market yourself if you’re interested for writing for more than one age level?
 What are the joys and challenges of working across age levels?
 Are agents still willing to work with someone who doesn’t commit to just one age level?